Alec74/codeQuiz/README.md

-# Unit 4 Homwork
+# Code Quiz

-For this weeks homework I was given the task of creating a quiz about coding using HTML, CSS and Javascript while starting from scratch.
+For this project I was given the task of creating a quiz about coding using HTML, CSS and Javascript while starting from scratch.
+This project will ask the user to answer a series of timed multiple choice questions about different aspects of coding.

-The objectives to complete this homework include the following:
+The objectives to complete this project include the following:
 * A working start button that begins the quiz and cannot be clicked during it
 * When the quiz begins a timer starts to countdown
 * After answering a question another question is presented